 - Cymbals and reversed hits: for accents and transitions.

 Drive the whole drum bus with saturation for that raw, aggressive feel.
-Set clean levels first with our gain staging guide.
+Set clean levels first with our gain staging guide, and if your low end gets muddy our walkthrough on mixing 808s shows how to keep that distorted bass punchy.

 Add samples and vocal chops

 Sampling is at the root of phonk.
 Classic phonk chops vocals and beats from old Memphis rap, while modern producers often record or source their own dark vocal phrases and ad-libs to stay clear of clearance issues.
+If you are new to flipping audio, our guide on how to sample music covers chopping and re-pitching cleanly.
 Chop vocal samples rhythmically, pitch them down for a menacing tone, and weave them through the beat.
 Add atmospheric textures — vinyl crackle, tape hiss and dark pads — to build the mood.

 Embrace the lo-fi aesthetic